reimerb13/Baseball-Analytics-Practicum/README.md

 |Radial|3,579|3,113|0.84|91.8%|8.2%|
 |Polynomial|3,299|2,682|0.64|82.0%|18.0%|

-The results from the Corner2 machine learning models showed that the results were in very good agreement with the linear and radial models.
-The results were in good agreement with the polynomial model.
+The results from the Corner2 machine learning models showed that the results were in perfect agreement with the linear and radial models.
+The results were in substantial agreement with the polynomial model.

 Middle SVM Model Results